What is an x-ray?

-There is no preparation for an x-ray.
-If you have a referral for a general x-ray you will not have to make an appointment If you are pregnant or think you may be, please inform Epworth Medical Imaging staff who will give you advice.
+There is no preparation for an X-ray.
+If you have a referral for a general X-ray, you do not require an appointment, however for your safety and that of your unborn child, it is essential that you inform Epworth Medical Imaging staff if you are pregnant or think you may be.

-Remember to bring your previous x-rays with you.
+Remember to bring any previous X-rays with you.

 On the day of your appointment

-Once your x-ray has been completed our radiographer will take you back to reception.
-Our receptionist will give you hardcopy films or a CD for your use.
-The radiologist will produce a report which will be sent directly to your GP or specialist – please contact your GP or specialist in order to discuss results.
+When your X-ray is completed, the radiographer will escort you to reception where you will be given hardcopy films or a CD.
+The radiologist will produce a report, which will be sent directly to your GP or specialist.
+Please contact your referring doctor to discuss results.